agustin-recoba/PyDistSim/README.rst

 \

-PyDistSim is being developed on top of `NetworkX <https://github.com/networkx/networkx/>`_ and is ment to be used along other scientific packages such as SciPy, NumPy and matplotlib.
+PyDistSim is being developed on top of `NetworkX <https://github.com/networkx/networkx/>`_ and is meant to be used along other scientific packages such as SciPy, NumPy and matplotlib.
 Currently, gui runs on PySide (Qt bindings) and console is jazzy IPython.

 Installation
 ------------